By Michael Holden and William James

 “The problem with this particular fragment is that we don’t actually know where it comes from,” Rizvi said.

-“The catalogues of which were in collections in Britain are not complete in most cases.
+“The catalogs of which were in collections in Britain are not complete in most cases.
 It’s quite possible we might find some further things – even in the British Library itself.”

 (Additional reporting by William James; Editing by Guy Faulconbridge and Giles Elgood)